 Chapter 1: What is NetSuite?

 What is NetSuite?
 NetSuite is cloud-based Enterprise Resource Planning (ERP) software.
-In a nutshell, ERP software integrates departmental functions and processes like finance, planning, purchasing, sales, marketing, inventory, human resources and more to form as a central nervous system for the business.
+In a nutshell, ERP software integrates departmental functions and processes like finance, planning, purchasing, invoicing, sales, marketing, inventory, human resources and more to form as a central nervous system for the business.

 By having all your data in one system you have instant access to all your vendor, customer, item/inventory and transaction data at your fingertips.
 Gone are the days of inaccuracies and delays that result from disparate systems and Excel.